oehf/ipf-docs/_pages/ihe/mllp/hl7v2InteractiveContinuation.md

 [`org.openehealth.ipf.commons.ihe.hl7v2.storage.InteractiveContinuationStorage`](../../apidocs/org/openehealth/ipf/commons/ihe/hl7v2/storage/InteractiveContinuationStorage.html).
 An Ehcache-based implementation is provided by the IPF.

-Here is an example of how to configure the Spring context descriptor, supposed that "interactiveContinuationCache" is defined in Ehcache configuration file:
+Here is an example of how to configure the Spring context descriptor, supposed that `interactiveContinuationCache` is a defined cache in the Ehcache configuration file:

 ```xml
     <bean id="ehcacheManager" class="net.sf.ehcache.CacheManager" factory-method="create" />